digital-asset/docs.daml.com/docs/3.1/docs/app-dev/bindings-java/open-tracing.rst

 Introduction
 ============

 Distributed tracing is a technique used for troubleshooting performance issues in a microservices environment like Daml Enterprise.
-Tracing in Canton has been described in a :ref:`page dedicated to monitoring <tracing>`.
+Tracing in Canton has been described in a page dedicated to monitoring (Canton Monitoring / Tracing).
 This guide describes how to write **Ledger API** client applications so that distributed traces and spans can seamlessly continue between the client and Canton software components.

 To study a **Ledger API** client application with OpenTelemetry support in detail, see this `example on GitHub <https://github.com/digital-asset/ex-java-bindings-with-opentelemetry>`__.